Memoirs of a Goldfish Read-aloud for Kindergarten and First Grade

 The third lesson in the read-aloud focuses on how the illustrations work with the words to help you understand the story more.
 I asked my students integration of knowledge and ideas text dependent questions.
 To learn more about text dependent questions click here.
 After answering the questions I had students write their own memoir.
 I had them think of an event or moment they wanted to write a memoir about.
 They turned out adorable!

 Are you thinking I am crazy for spending 4 days on one book?
 I can promise your students will not get bored with these lessons.
 Each day is structured with a different focus as we read the story.
-If you are still wondering if your students will enjoy something like this try our free interactive read-aloud here, Or if you are ready to try ‘Memoirs of a Goldfish’ in your classroom click on the image below.
-We also have over 100 other read-alouds to choose from in our TPT store!
+Student love activities like this, chose from one of over 100 other read-alouds to choose from in our store!